 Currently, the shingles shot is covered by Medicare Part D and Medicare Advantage plans with Medicare Part D prescription drug coverage, but not under Original Medicare (Parts A and B).

-Starting January 2023, people with Medicare Part D prescription drug coverage won’t pay any out-of-pocket costs for the shingles vaccine.*
+Some people with Medicare Part D prescription drug coverage don’t have to pay any out-of-pocket costs for the shingles vaccine.*

 Here’s some helpful information on the symptoms and causes of shingles, Medicare coverage of the vaccine and where to get a shot.

 Shingles is a viral infection caused by the same virus as chicken pox—the varicella-zoster virus.
 It starts as a painful rash on one side of the face or body and develops into blisters.
 The blisters continue to form over 3–5 days and eventually dry and crust over.
 Healing can take between 2–4 weeks, but shingles can leave scars and permanent pigmentation changes.1

 Original Medicare (Parts A and B) does not pay for the shingles vaccine.
 However, if you’re enrolled in a Medicare prescription drug plan (Part D) or have a Medicare Advantage plan (Part C) that includes Medicare Part D drug coverage, your shot will be covered.

 Shingrix is the vaccine recommended by the Centers for Disease Control and Prevention (CDC) to prevent shingles and its complications.
 Healthy adults 50 years and older should get 2 doses of Shingrix, 2–6 months apart.2

 You can generally get a shingles shot at most pharmacies.
 To get the shot at a pharmacy, you may need a doctor’s prescription.**

 To find Humana in-network doctor’s offices or pharmacies near you that offer the vaccine, use Humana’s Find a doctor tool.